 Concerns that do not meet the harm threshold will be dealt with in accordance with the school's policy for managing low-level concerns.
-(See Appendix E)
+(See Low Level Concerns Policy in the Appendix).

 If any member of staff has concerns that a colleague, supply teacher, volunteer or contractor might pose a risk to children, it is their duty to report these to the headteacher.
 Where the concerns or allegations are about the headteacher, these should be referred to the Chair of Governors.